 c.
 System Owner: This role is filled by the staff member or management member who has responsibility for the business function performed by the system.
 The System Owner is not necessarily the person who paid for the system, but rather the person who has control over it.

 e.
 HIPAA Privacy Officer and HIPAA EPHI Security Officer: These roles are filled at each HIPAA Covered Component by designated individuals.
-At the University level, the Executive Vice President for Health is the HIPAA Privacy Officer, and the Vice President, Information Technology and Chief Information Officer is the HIPAA EPHI Security Officer.
+At the University level, the Executive Vice President is the HIPAA Privacy Officer, and the Vice President, Information Technology and Chief Information Officer is the HIPAA EPHI Security Officer.

 f.
 PCI Compliance Manager: This role is filled by the person responsible for overseeing NYU's PCI compliance program.